amigavision/amigavision.github.io/best.md

 [^2]: On aging, analog hardware, you get capacitor drift, power rail fluctuations, clock stability variations with temperature, etc. An expanded Amiga introduces potential issues: Accelerators change bus contention behavior, and RTG cards, CF adapters, USB, etc. introduce side effects.

-[^3]: Only Linux can switch automatically to 50hz.
-Windows and Mac emulators always run at 60hz, which causes tearing and stuttering when scrolling.
-It *is* possible to force the entire operating system to run at 50hz on some Windows setups, but the emulator can’t do it for you.
+[^3]: Only emulators running under Linux can switch automatically to 50hz.
+Windows and Mac emulators run at 60hz when the OS runs at 60hz, which causes tearing and stuttering when scrolling.
+It *is* possible to force the entire operating system to run at 50hz on *some* Windows and Mac setups, but the emulator can’t do it for you.
+The end result is that most people will run 50hz games at the wrong frame rate.

 [^4]: Modern desktop operating systems have way too many variables to keep input and output latency low, e.g. host OS interruptions, USB latency and polling speed, graphics rendering pipelines, etc.